 Additional Collection, Use and Sharing of Your Personal Information

-Credit Consent: If you have a line of credit, loan, mortgage, guarantee or any other credit facility with us, we may use, obtain, verify, share and exchange credit and other information about you with others (including credit bureaus, mortgage insurers, creditor insurers, registries and other persons with whom you may have financial dealings, as well as any other person as may be permitted or required by law) at the time of your application, at any time during the application process and on an ongoing basis while you are a customer, for the purposes of evaluating your current and ongoing creditworthiness and maintaining your credit history.
-We may also share information with credit reporting agencies or credit bureaus relating to bank accounts or investment products you have with us.
+Credit Consent: If you have a line of credit, loan, mortgage, guarantee or any other credit facility with us, we may use, obtain, verify, share and exchange credit and other information about you with others (including credit bureaus, mortgage insurers, creditor insurers, registries and other persons with whom you may have financial dealings, as well as any other person as may be permitted or required by law) at the time of your application, at any time during the application process and on an ongoing basis while you are a customer and, for a reasonable time afterwards.
+We may obtain information and reports about you and your credit profile from Equifax Canada Inc., Trans Union of Canada, Inc., or any other credit reporting agency.
+The credit and other information we collect from credit bureaus may include information about your current and past credit accounts such as type, amount, payment history, collections actions, legal proceedings, or other information that the credit bureaus have collected from your other lenders.
+We may also collect information not specific to a credit account, but that is part of your overall credit profile.
+We may collect, use, and share this information to assess your application for credit, verify your creditworthiness, assess, and manage our credit risks and improve products and services, establish credit and hold limits, qualify you for other products and services, inform the Bank’s renewal behaviours and detect and prevent fraud.
+We may also periodically share credit, financial and other information about you with credit bureaus to help maintain the accuracy and integrity of the credit reporting system.
 This may include, but not be limited to, failure by you to meet any of your obligations under the applicable terms and conditions of those products.

 We will not refuse you any of our products or services on the basis of any personal health information you have provided to us, a service provider, partner or third party.